robi29/VisualV/README.md

 https://www.mediafire.com/folder/vrv4z3navwafa/VisualV

 # Known bugs
-- Advanced motion blur is not compatibile with NaturalVision Remastered scripts (game doesn't allow to use more than one timecyc modifier using natives).
+- Advanced motion blur is not compatibile with NaturalVision Remastered scripts (game doesn't allow to use more than one timecycle modifier using natives).

 # View the topic on GTAForums
 http://gtaforums.com/topic/792891-vwipvisualv